News

 Responsible Scaling Policy

-Without AI regulation from Congress, Anthropic’s RSP is one of the few constraints on the behavior of any AI company.
-If Anthropic can constrain itself without an economic hit, it could positively affect safety practices in the wider industry.
+The RSP is one of the few constraints on AI companies in the absence of congressional regulation.
+If Anthropic can successfully implement these measures without economic repercussions, it could set a positive precedent for safety practices in the broader AI industry.

 Defense in Depth

-Anthropic’s ASL-3 safety measures employ a “defense in depth” strategy, using overlapping safeguards.
-One measure is “constitutional classifiers,” AI systems that scan a user’s prompts and the model’s answers for dangerous material.
-Earlier versions of Claude had similar systems under ASL-2, but Anthropic says it has improved them to detect people trying to use Claude to build a bioweapon.
-These classifiers are targeted to detect the chains of questions someone building a bioweapon might ask.
+Anthropic's ASL-3 safety measures employ a "defense in depth" strategy, utilizing overlapping safeguards to prevent misuse.
+One key measure is the use of "constitutional classifiers," AI systems that scan user prompts and responses for dangerous content.
+These classifiers are designed to detect chains of questions that could indicate attempts to build bioweapons.

-Anthropic has tried not to let these measures hinder Claude’s usefulness for legitimate users.
-Kaplan said they are trying to narrowly target the most pernicious misuses.
+"We have worked diligently to ensure that these measures do not hinder Claude's usefulness for legitimate users," Kaplan noted.
+"Our goal is to narrowly target the most pernicious misuses while maintaining the model's functionality."

 Jailbreak Prevention

-Anthropic has also enhanced its cybersecurity to protect Claude’s underlying neural network against theft attempts by non-state actors.
-The company aims to have cyberdefenses sufficient for deterring nation-state level attackers by the time it upgrades to ASL-4.
+To date, the program has successfully identified and patched one universal jailbreak, with the discoverer receiving a $25,000 reward.
+Additionally, Anthropic has enhanced its cybersecurity to protect Claude's underlying neural network from theft attempts by non-state actors, aiming for defenses capable of deterring nation-state level attackers by the time it upgrades to ASL-4.